v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 > [!NOTE]
 > "Raw survey responses export" can also be referred to as "Raw data export."

-> [!IMPORTANT]
-> Customers can use program setup features to respond to users' Data Subject Rights (DSR) requests.
->
-> For information on how to support a request to delete data, visit [Delete user data from Viva Glint](https://go.microsoft.com/fwlink/?linkid=2236554).

 ## Acting on Data Subject Requests (DSRs) from data subjects

 Viva Glint admins, who are assigned by your Microsoft 365 Global admin, are in control of your organization’s data.
 This role – Data Controller – can act on Data Subject Rights requests from Viva Glint survey takers.
 [Read more about DSR obligations.](/../../viva/glint/setup/gdpr-special-categories)